 The FHLBank Act requires each FHLBank to establish an AHP.
 Each FHLBank provides subsidies in the form of direct grants and below-market interest rate advances to members who use the funds to assist in the purchase, construction, or rehabilitation of housing for very low-, low-, and moderate-income households.
-Annually, the FHLBanks must set aside for the AHP the greater of the aggregate of \$100 million or 10% of each individual FHLBank's income subject to assessment.
+Each FHLBank is required to contribute to its AHP the greater of 10% of its annual income subject to assessment, or the prorated sum required to ensure the aggregate contribution by the FHLBanks is no less than \$100 million for each year.
 For purposes of the AHP calculation, each FHLBank's income subject to assessment is defined as the individual FHLBank's net income before assessments, plus interest expense related to mandatorily redeemable capital stock.
-Each FHLBank accrues this expense monthly based on its net earnings.
+Each FHLBank accrues this expense monthly based on its income subject to assessment.
 An FHLBank reduces its AHP liability as members use subsidies.

-If an FHLBank experienced a net loss during a quarter, but still had net earnings year-to-date, the FHLBank's obligation to the AHP would be calculated based on the FHLBank's year-to-date net earnings.
-If the FHLBank had net earnings in subsequent quarters, it would be required to contribute additional amounts to meet its calculated annual obligation.
-If the FHLBank experienced a net loss for a full year, the FHLBank would have no obligation to the AHP for the year, because each FHLBank's required annual AHP contribution is limited to its annual net earnings.
-If the aggregate 10% calculation previously discussed was less than \$100 million for the FHLBanks, each FHLBank would be required to assure that the aggregate contribution of the FHLBanks for the previous year, subject to the annual earnings limitation as previously discussed.
+If an FHLBank experienced a net loss during a quarter, but still had income subject to assessment year-to-date, the FHLBank's obligation to the AHP would be calculated based on the FHLBank's year-to-date income subject to assessment.
+If the FHLBank had income subject to assessment in subsequent quarters, it would be required to contribute additional amounts to meet its calculated annual obligation.
+If the FHLBank experienced a net loss for a full year, the FHLBank would have no obligation to the AHP for the year, because each FHLBank's required annual AHP contribution is limited to its annual income subject to assessment.
+If the aggregate 10% calculation previously discussed was less than \$100 million for the FHLBanks, each FHLBank would be required to contribute a prorated sum to ensure that the aggregate contribution by the FHLBanks equals \$100 million.
+The proration would be made on the basis of an FHLBank's income in relation to the income of all FHLBanks for the previous year, subject to the annual income limitation as previously discussed.
 In addition to the required AHP assessment, an FHLBank's board of directors may elect to make voluntary contributions to the AHP.
-There was no shortfall in the years ended December 31, 2017, 2016, or 2015.
+There was no shortfall in the years ended December 31, 2018, 2017, or 2016.
 If an FHLBank finds that its required contributions are contributing to the financial instability of that FHLBank, it may apply to the FHFA for a temporary suspension of its contributions.
-The FHLBanks did not make any such applications in the years ended December 31, 2017, 2016, or 2015.
+The FHLBanks did not make any such applications in the years ended December 31, 2018, 2017, or 2016.